 Like so many other things, the theory sounds better than the actual experience attests — being able to know whether someone is lying, that is.
 Up until recently, I believed this knack was simply another of my psychological eccentricities, some kind of perverse intuition that I could not ignore.
 But Professor Maureen O’Sullivan, who teaches at the University of San Francisco, found that there are certain people who nearly always recognize a falsehood when it’s told.
 Just like I do.

-Thus far, Professor O’Sullivan has identified 31 "Truth Wizards" from across the country.
+Thus far, Professor O’Sullivan has identified 31 "truth Wwzards" from across the country.
 These are people of completely disparate backgrounds who can spot a lie with amazing accuracy — accuracy akin to the fearsome lie detector test.
-O’Sullivan believes that the Truth Wizards excel at observing the subtle differences in body language between those who are telling the truth and those who are not.
-No doubt her theories are valid, but I think the Truth Wizards are even more exceptional than that.
-For those of you who have not seen The Secret or What the Bleep Do We Know?, here’s a thumbnail explanation of Quantum Theory: Essentially, everything in our known universe is comprised of Consciousness.
-But through the miracle of frequency, Consciousness individuates to masquerade as aardvarks and zucchinis, particles and planets.
+O’Sullivan believes that the truth wizards excel at observing the subtle differences in body language between those who are telling the truth and those who are not.
+No doubt her theories are valid, but I think the truth wizards are even more exceptional than that.
+For those of you who have not seen The Secret or What the Bleep Do We Know?, here’s a thumbnail explanation of quantum theory: Essentially, everything in our known universe is comprised of consciousness.
+But through the miracle of frequency, consciousness individuates to masquerade as aardvarks and zucchinis, particles and planets.
 In other words, absolutely everything vibrates to its own proprietary frequency — including truth and duplicity.

 There are times when brutal honesty serves no positive purpose.
 For example, there’s no moral imperative to tell folks that their new baby is homely, or to confide to your sister that her new slinky knit outfit makes her resemble an out-bound bus… or to belabor those times when "it" wasn’t all that good for you.
 No. That is kindness masquerading as honesty.
 We have become a culture of fibbers, though, for lies roll too easily off our collective tongues.
 We buy the lies — political and personal — because they allow us to ignore the discomforts of reality.
 It’s easier to embellish the truth than to frankly asses our not-quite-perfect circumstances.
 And it’s easier to turn a blind eye to cultural mendacity than it is to accept the immense challenge of confronting it.
 Truth is, Gentle Reader, we must confront our lies.